lawrence501/5e-cli/README.md

 A staggered creature suffers the following effects:
 - Incoming attack damage is always critical.
 - Disadvantage with damaging Defence.
-- All speeds are set to 0 feet.

 ### Taunted